Gulpur

 Gulpur is a town in the Kotli District of Azad Kashmir, Pakistan.
 It is located at 33°26'5N 73°51'40E.
 It is located southwest of Kotli city and is located on the junction of the Kotli-Mirpur and Kotli-Rawalpindi road.
 Gulpur is a small town providing for the local villages as well as the residents of a large refugee camp.

-Near Gulpur is a historical fort called Throachi Fort that is located in the Throachi village.
+Near Gulpur is a historical fort called Throchi Fort that is located in the Throchi village.
 It is 2 kilometres away from the Gulpur town.

+The Maskar Raheel Shahid complex was targeted in an airstrike conducted by the Indian Air Force as part of Operation Sindoor on the night between on 7 May 2025.